-VAT on Commercial Property: What are the rules?
+VAT on commercial property: What are the rules?

 VAT Exemption

-Opt to tax and commercial property
+Opt to tax commercial property

 Commercial property owners have the option to charge VAT at 20% (currently the standard rate).
-When a landlord or vendor opts to tax property, they need to usually charge VAT on all supplies which relate to the property, therefore charging all rentals or sales.
+When a landlord or vendor opts to tax property, they usually need to charge VAT on all supplies which relate to the property, therefore charging all rentals or sales.
 Landlords can, however, recover VAT that has been charged in relation to the property.

 In the right circumstances, opting to tax can provide a real advantage, for instance, where expensive refurbishments have been required.